Huh? Explore Chiapas? Where is that? Oh ok, in Mexico. Interesting…

 I started to read one of the labels, saying you have to drink the content of the little bottle while praying to Jesus/Virgin (?), followed by a specific prayer.
 It had a “golden stamp”, to show its originality.
 My friend was (sarcastically) impressed by the stamp, and we soon burst in laughs so hard that we had to leave the store.

 I don’t even know where to put this.
-This is one of the things I like when traveling to distant places.
+This is one of the things I like when travelling to distant places.
 Even a regular walk can lead to some unexpected experience, leaving me to wonder “Now what was that about?”

 San Juan Chamula and Zinacantan